-The Non-Executive Directors are scheduled to meet regularly, and as warranted, in the absence of key management personnel to discuss concerns or matters such as the effectiveness of Management.
-For FY2018, the Non-Executive Directors have met once in the absence of key management personnel.
+The Non-Executive Directors and/or Independent Directors are scheduled to meet regularly, and as warranted, in the absence of key management personnel to discuss concerns or matters such as the effectiveness of Management.
+For FY2019, the Non-Executive Directors and Independent Directors have met once in the absence of key management personnel.